-Venezuela cocoa growers fear new pest: the government
+Venezuela cocoa growers fear new pest: The government

 While state officials have not forced local cocoa growers to use its organization, many here fear the government's entry into their industry is a preview of things to come.

 "It will be like sugar cane.
-They expropriated everything, and nowadays there is no sugar," said Freddy Padron, 50, who farms cocoa on an 11-hectare (27-acre) plot near San Jose.
+They expropriated everything, and nowadays there is no sugar," said Freddy Padron, 50, who farms cocoa on an 11 hectare plot near San Jose.
 "All of this is at risk now."

 Despite that stellar reputation, some chocolate makers have cut back their purchases of Venezuelan cocoa in recent years.